Errowarnin/Airbnb-housing-price-prediction-model/README.md

 # Airbnb-housing-price-prediction-model
 This is a team project.
-Contributors are quoted in full name in the beginning of the paper.
+Contributors are quoted in full name at the beginning of the paper.